How To Name A Blog:

-When choosing a name this way, you have to make sure it is legible and something which doesn’t appear too forced.
+When choosing a blog name this way, you have to make sure it is legible and something which doesn’t appear too forced.
 Pick 3 or 4 words and make them the domain name.

-Search for terms that relate to the subject, keeping an eye out for something that looks natural.
+When researching, keep an eye out for something that looks natural.
 Something that seems to roll off the tongue.

 MY VIEW: For higher search engine traffic, target keywords!
 But, it may not feel like your blog.
 You could easily lose inspiration by naming your blog something that doesn’t mean anything to you.

-You will be writing and creating content for it.
+You’ll be writing and creating content for it.
 The readers will come along later.
 What will they find if you haven’t been inspired?

 Concept 2.
 Choose a blog name that fits your idea, vibe or feel, but doesn’t necessarily fit in with the actual subject you cover.
 This means, finding a cool name that you like.
 Ideally, this name, or string, is abstract in nature.

 THE GOOD: This, and Concept 3, are similar in their Pros and Cons.
-What do I mean when I say, ‘vibe’ and ‘feel’?
-Well, let’s look at this website, Freedom2try.com.
-It has a name that falls into this definition.

 Naming your website this way means that the domain remains versatile.
 If you decided to change the main topic covered in your blog, you wouldn’t need to purchase a new domain to fit.